wizpanda/twitter-connect-plugin/README.md

 ### Usage

 This plugin adds an object to the window named TwitterConnect.
-Right now, you can only login.
+Right now, you can only login and logout.

 ##### Login